#AD Top Online Web Development & Programming Courses | Udemy

 }Code language: CSS (css)

 If you view the HTML page in a browser you should see nothing but a blank page.
-On the first viewing the cookie doesn’t exist so the new cookie created.
-On refresh the cookie will be detected which then triggers the custom message.
+This is because on the first viewing of the page the cookie doesn’t exist so the new cookie needs to be created.
+When the page is refreshed the cookie will now be be detected which triggers the custom message to be displayed.

 Related Posts